hyperledger/indy-hipe/text/agent-test-suite-v1/README.md

 (Should we have an anon_crypt'ed variant of this test?
 Different agents may make different decisions about whether to report interop to anonymous versus authenticated parties...)

+(Should we topicalize the metadata request, and then test topicalized response?)
 </blockquote>

 ##### core.passive.report_unrecognized_interop